 One in eight women will face breast cancer in her lifetime.
 However, breast cancer screenings can help improve the chances that breast cancer will be detected early and treated successfully.

 We encourage you to perform a breast self-exam once a month at the same time each month.
 Breast self-exams help you become familiar with how your breasts look and feel, so you will be able to detect changes.

 Clinical breast exams

-American Cancer Society and American College of Radiology recommend women begin getting annual mammograms starting at age 40.
-Freeman utilizes digital mammography, the best technology available for breast cancer screening.
+American Society of Breast Imaging and American College of Radiology recommend women have annual mammograms starting at age 40.
+Freeman utilizes digital mammography– the gold standard for breast cancer screening.
 Digital mammography uses compression and X-rays to examine a breast and capture a digital image on a computer.
 Digital mammography can detect tumors before they can be felt, so it’s important to get a mammogram in addition to breast self-exams and clinical breast exams.

 Schedule your mammogram

 We offer screening mammography at two convenient locations.
 To schedule an appointment, call 417.347.7777.

 located inside Freeman Women's Center